chinmoyeedash/pubnub-todoapp-android/README.md

 ##SHORTCOMINGS
 1. This is a demo app so the usernames and project is predefined and hard coded in the app.
 2. All users must be logged in to get the task updates from other users.
 The app does not support data sync for users who log in at a later point of time.
+3. The App is tested only on Android Kitkat.
+A sollow on update will be done in a few days to test it for Lolipop.